postgrespro/pg_probackup/Documentation.md

 #### ARCHIVE mode

-ARCHIVE is the default WAl delivery mode.
+ARCHIVE is the default WAL delivery mode.

 For example, to make a FULL backup in ARCHIVE mode, run: